ReactiveX/RxSwift/Documentation/Traits.md

             .observeOn(MainScheduler.instance)  // results are returned on MainScheduler .catchErrorJustReturn([])           // in the worst case, errors are handled }
-    .shareReplay(1)                             // HTTP requests are shared and results replayed
+    .share(replay: 1)                           // HTTP requests are shared and results replayed
                                                 // to all UI elements

 results